I launched some Facebook ad campaigns in the past few days and saw traffic skyrocket in Google Analytics.

 Guess what?
 I wasn’t targeting ads to the US.
 I think we’ve found Facebook’s East Coast ad review center, lol ;).

 Conclusion: Use filters to look at your Google Analytics data minus North Carolina if you’re uploading ads and are in a time zone ahead of North America.

 I just published a guest post from Lior Levin on Advanced Segments in Google Analytics with explanations on doing that, if you need help.

 I’m on time zone GMT +2 in Israel.
-That’s presumably why I got an East Coast review instead of waiting extra hours for the West Coast team.
+That’s presumably why I got an East Coast to review instead of waiting extra hours for the West Coast team.
 Speaking of which – big kudos to Facebook for setting that up so I could get my ads live some hours sooner!
-Thanks folks!
+Thanks, folks!